Lokathor/lokathor.github.io/prng/README.md

 First of all we can consider the **size** of the generator's state.
 This is very easy to quantify: how many bytes do we need for our struct?
 In general, we'd like all our structs to be as small as possible, and this is no different.

-Also as usual for any programming thing, we also want the **speed** of the step function to be as fast as possible.
+We also want the **speed** of the step function to be as fast as possible.
 This is also pretty easy to quantify, we can set up benchmarks and check the speed of different step functions for different generators.
-If we care about bulk randomness generation we might measure the output in terms of GB/seconds, which makes for a better comparison between generators that have different amounts of output per step.
+If we care about bulk randomness generation we might measure the output in terms of GB/second, which makes for a better comparison between generators that have different amounts of output per step.

 The **period** of the generator is how many times you can step the generator before the output sequence loops around.
 Since they're deterministic, eventually *all* PRNGs will loop around.
 The period of a generator is *at most* equal to the number of possible bit states within the generator.
+If there's only 8 bits of state, that's only 256 possible states, so you can't have more than a period of 256.
 However, not all generator state is always used with maximum efficiency towards having a long period, so sometimes the period is less than the number of possible bit states.
 Even if you don't plan to *actually* loop the generator, you usually want different runs of the program (or different threads within a single program) to not re-use parts of the sequence that you've gone over before, so a bigger period is always nicer to have.
 On modern machines, `2**64` should be the *minimum* acceptable generator period.

 When we talk about the **quality** of the output generator we mean how random-seeming each output is.
 Is the output biased?
 Can the output be predicted based on the previous outputs?
 Stuff like that.
 Checking these things involves running the generator to get output and then doing statistical tests on that output.
 You're *not* expected to know how to do that yourself.
 Instead, there's test suites that are available that will run your generator and then do the statistics on the output and print out some results.
 [TestU01][github-TestU01] is a C library that has the `SmallCrush`, `Crush`, and `BigCrush` test batteries.
 [PractRand][sourceforge-PractRand] can be used as a library or as a CLI tool.

 [github-TestU01]: https://github.com/umontreal-simul/TestU01-2009/
 [sourceforge-PractRand]: http://pracrand.sourceforge.net/

 A generator has **uniform** output if every possible output value appears an equal number of times in the full output sequence.
 It could be exactly once for each possible output, or it could be more than once, as long as all outputs appear an equal number of times.
 This might seem very simple, but some generators don't do this.
 If a generator is known to be uniform and you go through more than about half of the period, the apparent quality of the output begins to slowly drop, until the final output value becomes perfectly guessable.
-The logic goes like this: if all outputs showed up X many times, except one particular output which showed up X-1 times, the final output has to be the one that was X-1 times.
-If the period of your PRNG is large enough then this isn't really an actual problem in practice, but I think it's worth mentioning.
+Since all outputs showed up X many times, except one particular output which showed up X-1 times, the final output has to be the one that was X-1 times.
+In practice this isn't a problem for realistic sized generators, because no one would precisely log all of the outputs of your generator anyway.

 A concept that's similar to uniformity, but not quite the same, is **k-dimensional equidistribution**.
-This means "how many times *in a row* can you call the generator before the next output can't be any possible value in the output range?".
+This means "how many times *in a row* can you get a generator output before the next output can't be any possible value in the output range?".
 If you're using multiple generator calls aggregated together then you probably really care about this one.
 Say you're generating 2D points, with one call for X and one for Y. You probably want to know if the point `(1,1)` can't ever *actually* occur because the output sequence doesn't ever have an output of `1` twice in a row.
 Maybe that chance of seeing a `(1,1)` is *very small*, but it should be *possible* right?

 ## My Kingdom For A Hardware Multiplier

 The types of PRNGs we'll be focusing on today assume that your device is *at least* advanced enough to have efficient hardware integer multiplication.
 This might seem like a low bar, but lots of fun retro devices don't have that, or they do but it's costly.
-If you're programming for something where multiplication is a heavy cost and you want something cheaper than that check out the [XorShift][wp-xorshift] family of generators instead.
+If you're programming for something where multiplication is a heavy cost and you want something cheaper than that maybe check out the [XorShift][wp-xorshift] family of generators instead.

 [wp-xorshift]: https://en.wikipedia.org/wiki/Xorshift